Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Discussion

-Comparing the prediction results due to Strategies \#2 and \#3, we can see the importance of considering the RLT prediction.
-In the numerical example, the one-step-ahead prediction accuracy achieved by Strategy \#2 is comparable to that of Strategy \#3 (Fig. \ref{Fig_One_step_SR}); however, the model distilled by Strategy \#2 fails to provide accurate RLT predictions of the system behavior over the prediction horizon (Fig. \ref{Fig_RLT_SR}).
-As discussed in Section \ref{sS_Challenges_in_SINDy}, this result is attributed to the accumulation of prediction errors, highlighting the importance of the RLT prediction perspective.
-The proposed approach explicitly considers the RLT prediction to overcome the error propagation over the prediction horizon.
-In other words, the consistency of the true dynamical system and the data-driven model is managed from the viewpoint of the RLT behavior.
-This feature enhances the reliability of the resulting model provided by the proposed approach.
+Comparing RLT and one-step-ahead prediction performance highlights the importance of RLT prediction.
+In Examples \#1 and \#2, the one-step-ahead prediction accuracies of Strategies \#1 and \#2 are comparable to those of Strategy \#3 (Fig. \ref{Fig_One_step_SR}).
+However, they fail to provide accurate RLT predictions throughout the prediction horizon (Figs. \ref{Fig_SLR_RLT_SR_oLL} and \ref{Fig_RLT_SR_oLL}).
+This inconsistency underscores the importance of explicitly considering RLT prediction.
+The proposed approach explicitly accounts for RLT prediction, thereby ensuring consistency with the true system and enhancing model reliability.

-The numerical example demonstrated that this study provides a powerful data-driven modeling technique to industry.
-Figure \ref{Fig_oLL_Data} shows that the diesel engine airpath system of the numerical example is a typical industrial system exhibiting complex behavior such as strong nonlinearity and coupling.
-Despite its complexity, the proposed approach successfully discovers the data-driven model achieving good RLT prediction.
-Note that the model obtained by the proposed approach is interpretable in that the model has the parsimonious closed-form expression as shown in Fig. \ref{Fig_Xi_Coefficients}.
-The interpretability is important to gain the insights into the resultant model and the dynamical system itself as well as to assess the reliability of the distilled model.
-From this viewpoint, the interpretability of the resultant model plays a critical role in adopting the data-driven modeling technique for engineering applications.
-Hence, the proposed approach is suitable for data-driven modeling problems in various engineering applications.
-In the future, we will apply the SINDy-LOM framework to other industrial systems.
+Example \#2 demonstrates that the proposed approach provides an effective data-driven modeling technique for industrial applications.
+As illustrated in Fig. \ref{Fig_oLL_Data}, the diesel engine airpath system exhibits strong nonlinearity and coupling.
+Despite this complexity, the proposed approach successfully identifies a model that provides accurate RLT predictions.
+Moreover, the model obtained by the proposed approach is interpretable, providing a parsimonious closed-form expression (Fig. \ref{Fig_Xi_Coefficients}).
+This interpretability is important for understanding the model and the underlying dynamical system, and it plays a critical role in adopting data-driven modeling techniques for engineering applications.
+Future work will apply the SINDy-LOM framework to other industrial systems.